-Four-day work-week pioneer Andrew Barnes has taken up a new cause: the rights of the "gig economy" worker.
+Four-day work-week pioneer Andrew Barnes has taken up a new cause: the rights of the "gig economy" worker - but don't hold your breath for change with NZ First putting the breaks on the coalition's attempts at employment reform (keep reading).

 The Aucklander gained global coverage earlier this year when he shifted his staff at Perpetual Guardian to a four-day work week.